ferdium/ferdium-server/README.md

 # ferdi-server
 Unofficial Franz server replacement for use with the Ferdi Client.

+## Why use a custom ferdi-server?
+A custom ferdi-server allows you to experience the full potential of the Ferdi client.

 ## Features
 - [x] User registration and login
 - [x] Service creation, download, listing and removing